AmarooHQ/whitepaper/10-Ultra-Terminum/10-buterins-trilemma.md

 We have some hints to conditions that might belong to a *silver bullet* solution:

-* We can share security with shards and small blocks.
+* We can share security between chains/shards and can use small blocks.
-* We can share security without miners keeping and validating all chains.
+* We can share security without miners keeping and validating all chains/shards.

-**This is the crux of the problem: how do you construct a sharded blockchain (scalable) such that attacking a shard is about as difficult as attacking the full network (secure), whilst ensuring that the security of the network does not require validating all shards (decentralized)?**
+**This is the crux of the problem: how do you construct a network of blockchains (scalable) such that attacking an individual chain is about as difficult as attacking the full network (secure), whilst ensuring that the security of the network does not require validating all chains (decentralized)?**

 ### Assumptions

 Here are some additional underlying assumptions that are either common or which I expect to be common:

-* Sharing PoW requires merged mining.
+* Sharing PoW security requires merged mining.
 * Sharing PoW security requires that chains use the same hashing algorithm.
 * Simultaneously securing a network with PoW and PoS is not possible without compromises (like that PoW miners could DOS PoS miners or vice versa).
 * It is unsafe for PoW miners to build on unvalidated histories (as is done with SPV mining, which *is* unsafe).